Spin Density Matrix of the $\omega$ in the Reaction $\bar{p} p \, \rightarrow \, \omega \pi^0$: Data selection and measured angular distributions

 \subsection{Signal-background separation}

 The background contamination is caused by a variety of different sources.
 One scenario is that channels decaying to slightly different combinations of final state particles contribute where one particle remains undetected or energy deposits in the electromagnetic calorimeter originating from split-off effects are misinterpreted as an additional photon.
-Another possibility for the fulfillment of all selection criteria is that even channels containing the same final state particles can contribute as non-interfering background due to misleadingly combined decay products or due to interference effects with other intermediate resonances.
+Another possibility for the fulfillment of all selection criteria is that even channels containing the same final state particles can contribute as background due to misleadingly combined decay products.

 For the neutral channel the Dalitz plot of the selected $\pi^0 \pi^0 \gamma$ events sheds light on the most crucial background source (Fig.~\ref{fig:DalitzPlots}).
 Besides the clear $\omega$ signal, structures from background events are visible whose major origin has been identified as the channel \pbarp\to$\mathrm{f_2(1270)}\,\pi^0\,\rightarrow\,(\pi^0\pi^0)\,\pi^0\,\rightarrow\,6\gamma$ where one photon remains undetected.
 In this case the most problematic events are those which appear in the crossing regions of the signal and background band.
 Due to the fact that in this region the events are located in the same phase space volume it is impossible to reject the background by just applying the selection criteria as described above.
 Moreover these inhomogeneities of the background events along the $\omega$ band whose distribution is directly correlated to the one of the $\omega$ decay angle would result in huge systematic uncertainties for the determination of the spin density matrix.
 Since the positions of the crossing regions vary with the incident beam momentum, this situation becomes even more problematic.